uatec/akka.net-clustersharding-example/README.md

 # Akka.NET Cluster Sharding Example

-This project is a worked example of the (Akka.Cluster.Sharding module documentation)[http://getakka.net/docs/clustering/cluster-sharding].
+This project is a worked example of the [Akka.Cluster.Sharding module documentation](http://getakka.net/docs/clustering/cluster-sharding).

 ## Prerequisites